 The times they are a changin’

-Booking planes and trips, organizing and printing photos, shopping, paying for bills—these are all services that have been performed in the past and we continue to do now.
+Booking planes and trips, organizing and printing photos, shopping, paying for bills.
+These are all services that have been performed in the past, and we continue to do now.

 A wise man once said, “with great power comes great responsibility.”
 Sure, being able to book our flight check-in from home is not the coolest superpower, but it’s still more than we used to be charged with.

+The average American reports being distracted frequently.
 On a micro-level, just making sure you have the most recent versions of your millions of different apps and software is taxing enough.

-“Sorry, Granny—I’m glad you finally learned how to poke someone on Facebook, but I hope you don’t mind adding me to Snapchat and figuring out how to use it because I don’t use Facebook anymore.”
+“Sorry, Granny—I’m glad you finally learned how to poke someone on Facebook.
+I hope you don’t mind adding me to Snapchat and figuring out how to use it because I don’t use Facebook anymore.”

 We love taking in all of the sights and sounds and reading new blogs and listening to interesting new podcasts.
 Our brains are pretty greedy, actually.
 It’s like a teenage kid at Thanksgiving dinner going back for their third overflowing plate of turkey, mashed p’tates and stuffing.

-We aren’t going to stop our brain from obsessively trying to accumulate information.
-The only thing we can do is figure out ways to sort through it all, to prioritize and explore the stuff that’s really important to us, and to discard the rest.
+We aren’t going to stop our brain from trying to accumulate information.
+The only thing we can do is figure out ways to sort through it all, to prioritize and explore the stuff that’s important to us, and to discard the rest.

 I can’t get no….“satisficiaction”

 No, the above title is NOT a typo.
-In the text, Levitin uses the term, “satisficing,” which is essentially a synonym for “meh...it’s good enough,” or, “if it ain’t broke, don’t fix it.”
+In the text, Daniel Levitin uses the term, “satisficing,” which is essentially a synonym for “meh...it’s good enough,” or, “if it ain’t broke, don’t fix it.”

 Levitin identifies the mentality of satisficing as fundamentally important for a productive life.

-But let’s be totally honest here, sometimes our brains royally suck at distinguishing between things that are actually really important and things that aren’t.
+But let’s be honest here, sometimes our brains do a real bad job.
+The human mind can fail to distinguish between things that are important and things that aren’t.
 That’s because, as Levitin states,